Within a matter of minutes you will be able to enter your personal

 customized.

-Scheduled Transactions: GnuCash
+Scheduled Transactions: GnuCash now has

 the ability to automatically create and enter transactions, or